Water Heating Method Cost Comparison

 Then enter your electricity price in dollars per kilowatt-hour.
 If your utility bill lists a rate such as $0.15 per kWh, enter 0.15.
 If your rate is higher because of location or time-of-use pricing, the cost differences between methods will become more noticeable.

 Finally, review the three efficiency fields.
 These values should be entered as decimals between 0 and 1.
 For example, 90% efficiency is entered as 0.9.
-The default values are reasonable starting points for a typical electric kettle, microwave, and stovetop, but you can change them if you know your appliances perform differently.
+The default values are a practical starting point for a typical electric kettle, microwave, and stovetop, but you can change them if you know your appliances perform differently.
 After you click Compare, the calculator sorts the methods from lowest cost to highest cost and shows the estimated energy use and cost for each one.

 When reading the results, remember that the cheapest method in the table is the most economical for the exact scenario you entered.
 If you change the water volume, temperatures, electricity price, or efficiency assumptions, the ranking can change too.
 That is why the calculator is most useful when you treat it as a scenario-testing tool rather than a one-size-fits-all answer.

-The calculation begins with the thermal energy needed to heat water.
+For this water-heating calculator, the core calculation starts with the amount of thermal energy the water itself must absorb.
 Water has a specific heat capacity of about 4.186 kilojoules per kilogram per degree Celsius.
 In plain language, that means each kilogram of water needs 4.186 kilojoules of energy for every 1 °C increase in temperature.
 The calculator uses that physical relationship and then adjusts for appliance efficiency, because the appliance must draw more energy than the theoretical minimum when some heat is lost.

 The core equation used in this calculator is:

-In this expression, is the energy drawn by the appliance, is the mass of the water in kilograms, is the specific heat capacity of water, is the temperature increase, and is the efficiency of the heating method.
+In this expression, E is the energy drawn by the appliance, m is the mass of the water in kilograms, c is the specific heat capacity of water, ΔT is the temperature increase, and η is the efficiency of the heating method.
 Because the script reports energy in kilowatt-hours, it also converts from kilojoules using 3600 kilojoules per kilowatt-hour.

 That means the practical calculation is: first find the heat needed by multiplying water mass, specific heat, and temperature rise; then divide by efficiency to account for losses; then convert the result into kilowatt-hours; and finally multiply by your electricity price to estimate cost.
 The calculator performs these steps automatically for the kettle, microwave, and stovetop using the same water-heating requirement but different efficiency values.

-This approach is intentionally simple and useful.
-It does not try to model every detail of appliance design, but it does capture the main reason one method can cost more than another: the same amount of water needs the same thermal energy, yet different appliances waste different amounts while delivering it.
+This model is intentionally simple, but it still captures the main reason one method can cost more than another: the same amount of water needs the same thermal energy, yet different appliances waste different amounts while delivering it.
+That makes the comparison useful even if your kitchen setup does not match the defaults perfectly.

-Suppose you want to heat 0.5 liters of water from 20 °C to 100 °C, and your electricity price is $0.15 per kWh.
+For a specific water-heating scenario, suppose you need 0.5 liters of water from 20 °C to 100 °C, and your electricity price is $0.15 per kWh.
 Because 0.5 liters of water has a mass of about 0.5 kilograms, the temperature increase is 80 °C. The theoretical heat needed is 0.5 × 4.186 × 80 = 167.44 kilojoules.
 That is the energy the water itself needs, before accounting for appliance losses.

 If the electric kettle is 90% efficient, the appliance must draw more than 167.44 kilojoules from the wall.
 Dividing by 0.9 gives about 186.04 kilojoules.
 Converting that to kilowatt-hours gives about 0.052 kWh.
 At $0.15 per kWh, the cost is roughly $0.01 after rounding to the nearest cent.